pchapin/tutorialada/README.md

 * `Hexdump`.
 This program is a simple command line hex viewer.
 It displays the contents of a file as a sequence of bytes in hex, along with the offset of each byte and its ASCII interpretation.

+* `Huffman`.
+This program does a huffman encoding of the specified input file.
+It also displays some interesting information about the encoding process.
+The program is incomplete.

 * `Win32Ada`.
 This program is intended to demonstrate the Win32Ada library that allows Ada to interface directly to the Windows OS.
 Right now it is little more than a placeholder.
 A more